ahmetalpergit/traq/README.md

 ### Features

+* Add, edit or delete your workouts with an intuitive UI.
 * Geolocation and tracking user's current position.
 * Leaflet library allows the use of maps and customised markers.
-* Add, edit or delete your workouts with an intuitive UI.
+* LocalStorage keeps the data when users exit the app.

 ## Thank you!